 In the next three to six months, we will likely see additional increases to these rankings based on the overall positive movement of the content so far.
 But it’s important to note that these position changes aren’t as significant as the increase in total keywords.
 When it comes to internal linking, it’s more likely that you’ll increase the total number of keywords an article ranks for by creating relevant anchor text.

-“The Beginner's Guide to Rich Snippets for 2020” doesn't benefit from this tactic because it only links out to other articles.
+“The Beginner's Guide to Rich Snippets” doesn't benefit from this tactic because it only links out to other articles.
 Keep that in mind while you’re thinking about your own internal linking updates.

 Making additional connections between existing articles is always a good idea, but inbound links seem to have a more direct positive impact on SEO.